|

 We eat a lot of meat around here.
 It is an essential staple when feeding growing teenage boys (rapidly becoming growing young men!).

-So I am always on the lookout for new recipes and wanting to find new ways to add amazing flavor in our meals.
+Because of that, I am always on the lookout for new recipes and ways to keep things exciting at the dinner table.
 I would hate for any of us to get bored!
+And letโ€™s be honest, nobody wants a bland beef roast when you could have one packed with flavor.

 Too busy to make this right away?
 Pin it for later!
-Pin this post to your favorite board on Pinterest and it will be there when you’re ready!
+Pin this post to your favorite board onย Pinterestย and it will be there when youโ€™re ready!

 This post contains affiliate links.